-- An unwanted commercial email message sent to your mobile phone.
+- An unwanted commercial text message sent to your mobile phone.

-- An autodialed or prerecorded voice message or text message sent to your mobile phone if you didn't consent to the message previously (or it doesn't involve an emergency).
+- An autodialed text message sent to your mobile phone if you didn't consent to the message previously (or it doesn't involve an emergency).

-- Any autodialed text message on your wireless device, or an unwanted commercial message to a non-wireless device from a telecommunications company or advertising a telecommunications company's products or services, if sent without your prior consent.
+- Any autodialed text message from a telecommunications company or advertising a telecommunications company's products or services, if sent without your prior consent.

 File a Complaint